What is Stress?

 Stress is an increasing problem in today’s world, but it need not become a fact of life.
 Yes, there are likely to be occasions when we have many demands made on our time, several places where we need to be, problems that need to be resolved but which offer no opportunity for shortcuts.
 Finding ways to avoid stress before it dominates our thought processes is the key to success.

-- Taking responsibility for our choices can turn a tough situation into one that has many plus points.
+Can turn a tough situation into one that has many plus points.
 This can help us see the situation as less stressful and more as a matter of choice.
 It can change our perspective and make us feel better about our position.
 This realization can help us appreciate what we have.
-We celebrate our good fortune rather than feel stressed by the position we are in.
+We celebrate our good fortune rather than feel stressed by the position we are in..

 Whilst some stress is good and enables us to perform well and react to situations, prolonged exposure to stress is debilitating and can affect our health.